berkserbet/hacker-news-digest/README.md

-# HackerNews Top Stories Viewer
+# HackerNews Digest

-Opens up the top Hacker News stories in browser tabs.
+Opens up top Hacker News stories and any other sites in browser tabs.

 # To Run